-CAPS492: Senior Capstone (3 cr hrs) This course is for business quality management and operations management majors.
+This course is for business quality management and operations management majors.
 Learners will be required to develop a portfolio project that demonstrates their knowledge, skills, and abilities in their major discipline.
 Particular attention will be given to the presentation of evidence and artifacts from their major courses as well as recent research relevant to their specific program outcomes.
 The purpose of the final portfolio project is to document learner achievement and to ensure learning outcomes are met.

-CAPS493: Senior Capstone (3 cr hrs) This course is for computer operations technology and computer programming technology majors.
+This course is for computer operations technology and computer programming technology majors.
 Learners will be required to develop a portfolio project that demonstrates their knowledge, skills, and abilities in their major discipline.
 Particular attention will be given to the presentation of evidence and artifacts from their major courses as well as recent research relevant to their specific program outcomes.
 The purpose of the final portfolio project is to document learner achievement and to ensure learning outcomes are met.

-courses as well as recent research relevant to their specific program outcomes.
+This course is for criminal justice and security management majors.
+Learners will be required to develop a portfolio project that demonstrates their knowledge, skills, and abilities in their major discipline.
+Particular attention will be given to the presentation of evidence and artifacts from their major courses as well as recent research relevant to their specific program outcomes.
 The purpose of the final portfolio project is to document learner achievement and to ensure learning outcomes are met.

-CAPS495: Senior Capstone (3 cr hrs) This course is for human resource development. psychology, and strategic leadership majors.
-Learners will be required to develop a portfolio project that presentation of demonstrates their knowledge, evidence and artifacts from their major courses as well recent research relevant to their specific program as outcomes.
+This course is for human resource development, psychology, and strategic leadership majors.
+Learners will be required to develop a portfolio project that demonstrates their knowledge, presentation of evidence and artifacts from their major courses as well as recent research relevant to their specific program outcomes.
 The purpose of the final portfolio project is to document learner achievement and to ensure learning outcomes are met.

-CJUS300: Foundations of Criminal Justice(3 cr hrs) Foundations of Criminal Justice surveys the concepts of crime and justice, the rule of law, and provides an overview of how crime impacts society.
+CJUS300: Foundations of Criminal Justice (3 cr hrs) Foundations of Criminal Justice surveys the concepts of crime and justice, the rule of law, and provides an overview of how crime impacts society.
 It provides a summary of police, prosecution, courts, and the correctional system.
 Additional issues and challenges in the criminal justice system such as juvenile crime, terrorism, and transnational organized crime are reviewed.

-CJUS315: Perspectives in Policing (3 cr hrs) This course provides an in-depth analysis of the functions of police in a contemporary society by placing modern policing in a historical, sociological and political context.
+CJUS315: Perspectives in Policing

+This course provides an in-depth analysis of the functions of police in a contemporary society by placing modern policing in a historical, sociological and political context.
 There is particular emphasis on conflicting role expectations of police in a democracy.
 This course explores the roots of modern law enforcement, beginning in Great Britain in the 1300s, to Sir Robert Peel's nine principles in 1829, and through societal and technological changes altering U.S policing in the twenty-first century.
 Extensive inquiry will uncover the positive and negative characteristics of the Political and Traditional Eras of Policing that have an impact on law enforcement and community problem solving policing efforts today.